-- (b) does not lose the professional privileges of an Australian legal practitioner. - (2) The law relating to client legal privilege (or other legal professional privilege) is not excluded or otherwise affected because an Australian legal practitioner is acting in the capacity of a partner or an employee of a multi-disciplinary partnership.
+- does not lose the professional privileges (b) of an Australian legal practitioner. - The law relating to client legal privilege (or (2) other legal professional privilege) is not excluded or otherwise affected because an Australian legal practitioner is acting in the capacity of a partner or an employee of a multidisciplinary partnership.

-151. Conflicts of interest
+Conflicts of interest 151.

-- (1) For the purposes of the application of any law (including the common law) or legal profession rules relating to conflicts of interest to the conduct of an Australian legal practitioner who is - (a) a legal practitioner partner of a multidisciplinary partnership; or - (b) an employee of a multi-disciplinary partnership - the interests of the partnership or any partner of the multi-disciplinary partnership are also taken to be those of the practitioner concerned (in addition to any interests that the practitioner has apart from this subsection).
+- For the purposes of the application of any law (1) (including the common law) or legal profession rules relating to conflicts of interest to the conduct of an Australian legal practitioner who is - - a legal practitioner partner of a multi-(a) disciplinary partnership; or - (b) an employee of a multi-disciplinary partnership - the interests of the partnership or any partner of the multi-disciplinary partnership are also taken to be those of the practitioner concerned (in addition to any interests that the practitioner has apart from this subsection).

-(2) Legal profession rules may be made for or with respect to additional duties and obligations in connection with conflicts of interest arising out of the conduct of a multi-disciplinary partnership.
+Legal profession rules may be made for or with (2) respect to additional duties and obligations in connection with conflicts of interest arising out the of a multi-disciplinary conduct partnership.